 These are the steps you should take in Queensland when your tenant is behind in rent…

 Step one: In Queensland, if your tenant falls more than seven days behind in rent, you can issue a notice to remedy breach (form 11), giving them seven days to catch up in payments.
 You should promptly issue a breach notice on day seven of arrears, giving the tenant the required seven days to catch up on payments.

 Step two: If the tenant catches up on payments, great!
 No more steps are needed.
 If not, and the tenant refuses to pay the outstanding cash within the timeframe, you can issue a notice to leave (Form 12), requiring the tenant to move out of the home within seven days.

 Step three: If the tenant moves out within the timeframe, amazing!
 No more steps are needed.
 If not, you must apply to QCAT for possession of the property.

 In an ideal world, the termination process would go smoothly – possession would be given, any damage fixed and any rental arrears made up-to-date before the tenants move out on good terms with the landlord and property manager.
-But in reality, this isn’t always the case and landlords can find themselves out-of-pocket when their tenants fail to make good.
+But, this isn’t always the case and landlords can find themselves out-of-pocket when their tenants fail to make good.

 This is an example of how EBM RentCover would help… (New South Wales)

-In this claim EBM RentCover would typically cover:
+In this claim (and if the policyholder were protected with RentCover Ultra or Platinum) EBM RentCover would typically cover:

 - Legal expenses up to $5,000.
 In this case we would cover the cost of the original application to NCAT, the warrant of possession fee and the agent’s time at court.